hds-sandbox/bulk_RNAseq_course/develop/08b_FA_overrepresentation.md

 !!! question "**Exercise 3**"

-    Run an enrichment analysis on the results of the DEA for knockdown vs control samples.
+    Run an enrichment analysis on the results of the DEA for Garlicum vs Vampirium samples.
 Remember to use the annotated results!

 ??? question "**Solution to Exercise 3**"